Skip to main content

 Set yourself up for the day with brunch at The Waffle House on St Giles Street.
 This unique cafe-restaurant has been a mainstay in the Norwich Lanes for over 45 years and it’s not hard to see why!
 Specialising in- you guessed it- waffles, each one is prepared from scratch!

-For brunch (served until 12pm), there are traditional flavours like The Big English- paired with a freshly squeezed orange juice.
+We suggest bagging a table for two next to the window.
+It’s ideal for people watching and you can bask in the warmth of the first rays of spring sunshine.
+For brunch (served until 12pm), tuck into traditional flavours like The Big English- paired with a freshly squeezed orange juice and rich roasted coffee.
 Or there’s a halloumi and hash stack for veggies.
-Whilst the chocolate and honeycomb mousse is a VisitNorwich go-to.
+Whilst the chocolate and honeycomb mousse is a VisitNorwich go-to no matter the time of day!

 Unique gifts in Norwich